Should you get a Dogo Argentino?

 Deafness in the Dogo Argentino

-The Argentine Dogo
+The Dogo Argentino Breed

 is restricted or banned in several countries, including the Cayman Islands, Denmark, Norway, Fiji, Iceland, Australia, New Zealand, Singapore and Turkey.
+It is illegal to own this breed in the United Kingdom without lawful authority.

 According to FCI Breed Standard